Global tech industry body seeks revision in India's directive on reporting of cyber security breach | Technology

 ''It would make such repositories of logged information a target for global threat actors, in addition to requiring significant resources (both human and technical) to implement,'' Deep said.

-ITI also raised concern on the requirement that ''all service providers, intermediaries, data centres, body corporate and government organisations shall connect to the NTP servers of Indian labs and other entities for synchronisation of all their ICT systems clocks''.
+ITI also raised concern on the requirement that ''all service providers, intermediaries, data centers, body corporate and government organizations shall connect to the NTP servers of Indian labs and other entities for synchronization of all their ICT systems clocks''.

 The global body said that the provisions could negatively affect companies' security operations as well as the functionality of their systems, networks and applications.

-ITI said that the government's current definition of reportable incident to include activities such as probing and scanning is far too broad given probes and scans are everyday occurrences.
+ITI said that the government's current definition of the reportable incidents to include activities such as probing and scanning is far too broad given probes and scans are everyday occurrences.

 ''It would not be useful for companies or CERT-In to spend time gathering, transmitting, receiving and storing such a large volume of insignificant information that arguably will not be followed up on,'' Deep said.

-ITI demanded CERT-In to ''revise the directive to address the concerning provisions with regard to incident reporting obligations, including related to the reporting timeline, scope of covered incidents and logging data localisation requirements''.
+ITI demanded CERT-In to ''revise the directive to address the concerning provisions with regard to incident reporting obligations, including related to the reporting timeline, scope of covered incidents and logging data localization requirements''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)